wpsadi/Backend-Server-v1/Docs.md

 # Rebuilding the ACM Website using MERN stack

+To keep the server awake, use cron job

 `These docs cover all the RestAPI routes built using Express,MongoDB and a whole lot of dependencies`

 *All the files are treated as ModuleJS{require won't work, instead use `import`}*